CharleySchaefer/ZiltoidLIB/ReadMe.md

 ## ABOUT

-Collection of functions commonly encoutered in C programs for physical modelling and simulation.
+Collection of functions commonly encountered in C programs for physical modelling and simulation.
 This library does not require external libraries, except for solving some eigenvalue problems (BLAS/LAPACK).